Telluride Professional Ski Patrol Association

 • TPSPA is trying to inch closer to a Living Wage.
 It only gets harder and more difficult to live in the Telluride area.
 If we lose the Ski Patrol that is barely hanging onto housing right now, we may never be able to replace them.

-• In some instances, a 30% increase can sound like a scary number.
-But a 30% increase when patrollers are barely making $30, or under $30, is still not that much.
+• In some instances, a 21% increase can sound like a scary number.
+But a 21% increase when patrollers are barely making $25, or under $30, is still not that much.

-• A 35% increase actually looks like:
+• A 28% increase actually looks like:

-• The very bottom of TPSPA’s pay scale, entry level $21/hr (medical certs and expert skiing ability required) would increase to $28/hr
+• The very bottom of TPSPA’s pay scale, entry level $21/hr (medical certs and expert skiing ability required) would increase to $24.50/hr

-• The vast majority of our patrol with 30+ years of tenure (currently $30-$36/hr, all but two patrollers less than $35/hr) would see an increase to $39-$48.60.
+• The vast majority of our patrol with 30+ years of tenure (currently $30-$36/hr, all but two patrollers less than $35/hr) would see an increase to $38.40-$48.60 by the end of a 3 year contract.

 What you can do to help?

-TPSPA does not want to strike!
+TPSPA did not want to strike!

 News & Updates